Everything Everywhere All at Once

 <= arithmetic.compare("le", SignSet.abstract(xs), SignSet.abstract(ys))

 The first, and most useful abstraction, is the state abstraction.
-We can abstract every trace as it's final state.
+Here we throw away everything from the trace except the final state of the trace:

-We can define the abstraction from a set of traces as the set of end states and the concretion of a set of states as the set of traces that end in one of the states.
+We can define the abstraction as the set of end states of the traces and the concretion as the set of traces that end in one of the states.

 This is a useful abstraction for us, because we do not need to know where the trace came from to figure out if an assertion error exist in the program, only that a trace ends in an assertion error.